WindJammer6/34.-StayInn/cypress/README.md

-# Cypress End-to-End System Testing for StayInn
+# Cypress End-to-End Testing for StayInn

 This directory contains end-to-end tests for the StayInn hotel booking application using Cypress.